 We know that up to 30 percent of patients have at least one medication discrepancy upon discharge from the hospital.
 Doctors need to thoroughly check a patient’s medical history and med list before discharge so that they do not prescribe medications that interact negatively with something a patient is already taking.
 They also need to ensure that the patient knows how to take the medication as well as the correct dosage.

 We know that the last thing you expect when you or a loved one go in for a medical procedure is to end up in worse shape due to an error with the medications you receive.
 Unfortunately, these incidents happen.
-At the Weitz Firm, we are here to help.
+At The Weitz Firm, LLC, we are here to help.

 Our knowledgeable and experienced team will work tirelessly to secure the compensation you need for all of your incident-related expenses, from medical costs and lost wages to pain and suffering damages.
 When you need a Philadelphia medications error attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.